-I'm an educated professional woman in late twenties.
-A 'sensitive' 'lonely' only child, who was often praised for being 'intelligent' --I think I grew up a little rude.
-Being very outspoken (I didn't think of myself as rude) was also a kind of confidence-mask to hide my hidden feeling of inferiority due to my obesity.
-(I was a fat child).
-However in late teens I realized that my actions were quite 'precocious' and tried to interact with more socially acceptable behaviour--be more myself, stopped being outspoken if it hurt others, and to control my rudeness.
+I'm an educated professional woman.
+I was a "sensitive" and "lonely" only child who was often praised for being "intelligent".
+Being very outspoken (I didn't think of myself as rude) was also a kind of confidence-mask to hide my hidden feeling of inferiority due to my obesity (I was a fat child).
+However, in my late teens I realized that my actions were quite "precocious" and tried to interact with more socially acceptable behaviour - to be more myself, stop being outspoken if it hurt others, and to control my rudeness.

 The problem is twofold.
-One is that I can't seem to control my anger and humiliation when I feel that I have been insulted. e.g.--if I think that even a shopkeeper is not attending to me, I feel rising anger and often talk sharply (which my husband generally points out sounds very rude).
-I have tried very hard all these years to control the anger --and felt that I had reached a point where I was just assertive about my rights and not rude.
-(I tread with eggshells around other people and really try to watch what and why I say things).
-However my interactions with people prove that the problem still exists.
-In my workforce I have often been called aggressive and arrogant (though I tried to be pleasant while maintaining my competency and principles).
-My husband says that I start sounding very aggressive and not assertive when I talk to others.
-And he MUST be right because I still seem to be rubbing the people up the wrong way--they often react badly, get angry, defensive, offended and find me rude and egotistical --generally leaving me mystified with their reactions.
+One is that I can't seem to control my anger and humiliation when I feel that I have been insulted.
+For example, if I think that a shopkeeper is not attending to me, I feel rising anger and often talk sharply (which my husband generally points out sounds very rude).
+I have tried very hard all these years to control the anger and felt that I had reached a point where I was just assertive about my rights and not rude.
+I tread on eggshells with other people and really try to watch what and why I say things.
+However, my interactions with people prove that the problem still exists.
+In my workforce I have often been called aggressive and arrogant, though I tried to be pleasant while maintaining my competency and principles.
+My husband says that I sound very aggressive and not assertive when I talk to others.
+And he MUST be right because I still seem to be rubbing people the wrong way; they often react badly, get angry, defensive, offended and find me rude and egotistical, generally leaving me mystified with their reactions.